CMU-Perceptual-Computing-Lab/openpose/doc/modules/python_module.md

   os.environ['PATH']  = os.environ['PATH'] + ';' + dir_path + '/../../{x86/x64}/Release;' +  dir_path + '/../../bin;'
   ```

-#### Common Issues
+## Common Issues
-The error in general is that openpose cannot be found.
+The error in general is that PyOpenPose cannot be found (an error similar to: `ImportError: cannot import name pyopenpose`).
 Ensure first that `BUILD_PYTHON` flag is set to ON.
 If the error persists, check the following:

 In the script you are running, check for the following line, and run the following command in the same location as where the file is